 Member of the Editorial Board for Environment & Behaviour since 2014

-Affiliate Member of the European Centre for Environment and Human Health, Exeter Medical School since 2010
+Affiliate Member of the European Centre for Environment and Human since 2010

 Keywords: Behaviour Change; Marine Environments; Marine Litter and Microplastics; Energy Efficiency; Psychology of Sustainability: Attitudes, Perceptions, Motivations, Social Processes; Restorative Effects of Natural Environments; Social Cognition.

 Research focus.
 I am a Social Psychologist covering basic and applied research.
-My applied work focuses on perceptions and behaviour change, particularly in the area of protecting marine environments, marine litter and microplastics and energy efficiency.
+My applied work focuses on perceptions, attitudes and behaviour change, particularly in the area of environment and sustainability such as marine environments and energy efficiency.
 Other applied work examines restorative effects of natural environments including the use of natural environments in healthcare.
-My basic research has been in social cognition.

 Impact.
-Our role in MARLISCO was to evaluate science-in-society activities regarding marine litter in 14 European countries plus Turkey, summarised in a guide for influencing behaviour.
-Within the eViz-project we have run field studies with the Eden Project / DECC and Plymouth City Council, and a >5,000 home trial run in collaboration with the Behavioural Insights Team.
-My former PhD student Kayleigh Wyles and I are the only two social scientists involved in the United Nations GESAMP Working Group 40 on microplastics, and the Phase 1 and 2 reports contains our recommendation for more behavioural science.
-I was the lead convenor for two sessions (behaviour change and perceptions of climate change) at the UNFCC COP21 science conference in Paris in July 2015, which summarised the science to inform the COP 21 policy meeting in December that year.
+Our role in the MARLISCO project was to evaluate science-in-society activities regarding marine litter in 14 European countries plus Turkey, summarised in a guide for influencing behaviour.
+My former PhD student and I were the only two behavioural scientists involved in the United Nations GESAMP Working Group 40 on microplastics, and the Phase 1 report contains our recommendation for more behavioural science.
+I am part of the organising committee for MICRO, a conference dedicated to science and policy regarding microplastics.
+The 2016 conference resulted in the “Lanzarote Declaration” (seehttp://micro2016.sciencesconf.org/).
+Within the eViz-project we have run field studies with the Eden Project / DECC and Plymouth City Council, including a >5,000 home trial in collaboration with the Behavioural Insights Team.
+I was the lead convenor for two sessions (behaviour change and perceptions of climate change) at the UNFCC COP21 science conference in Paris in July 2015, which summarised the science to inform COP 21.

 - Dr. Rebecca Hafner, RF EnerGAware (joint project with Dr. Alba Fuertes and Dr. Rory Jones)